isomerpages/mse-zerowaste/pages/faq.md

 ---
 permalink: /faq/
 breadcrumb: FAQ
-title: 'Frequently Asked Questions'
+title: Frequently Asked Questions
 ---
 > Can't find the answers to what you are looking for?
-Drop us a note at <mewr_feedback@mewr.gov.sg>
+Drop us a note at <mse_feedback@mse.gov.sg>

 ### 1. Why are commingled recycling bins used in Singapore?